Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Click the link in my bio #1

-From Dean Graziosi, this post is a masterclass in using a call to action on Instagram together with effective copywriting on Instagram.
+From Dean Graziosi, this post is a masterclass in using a call to action on Instagram together with effective copywriting.

-The actual CTA is highlighted below, Save your spot by clicking the link in my bio, but there are multiple other elements in the post that makes this highly effective, including:
+The actual CTA is highlighted in the example above (Save your spot by clicking the link in my bio), but there are multiple other elements here that makes it highly effective, including:

 - The association with Tony Robbins—while Dean Graziosi has a large following in his own right, the link with Tony Robbins gives the post even more authority, with the picture of both of them in an exotic location ensuring it stands out in the feed.